dsu-arl/base-go-programming-dojo/objects/pointers/DESCRIPTION.md

 */
 ```
 This is why pointers, '\*' (deference) operator, and '&' (address of) operator cause so many troubles even to experienced developers.
 A simple flip, or omission, of '\*' and '&' can cause serious damage, AND be extremely difficult to find and debug.

+# Challenge
+This challenge will be different from the challenges you've done so far (if you're going "in order" at least.)
+Instead of simple, strict requirements this challenge will provide a problem to solve.
+It'll be up to you to choose the best solution.
+The only requirement is that the topic(s) presented **must** be used to solve the challenge.

+## Description
+This challenge expands on the work done in "Arrays and Slices."
+If you've already completed that challenge you'll be able to reuse some of that code.
+If you haven't then you get to start fresh here!

+You'll once again be given a file containing student scores, with the same helper functions as before.
+Your task this time however is to create a structure that stores all of the student's scores and also stores their lowest score, highest score, and calculates the weighted final grade for the course.
+Therefore the structure **must at minimum** consist of a slice storing the float values, two floats storing the highest and lowest score, and a float storing the final weighted grade.
+Additional elements may be added for your convenience, but are not required to successfully complete the challenge.

+Once again the first 7 scores are assignment scores weighted at 60% and last 3 are test scores weighted at 40%.
+The lowest and highest score are chosen out of all the scores.
+Each student is guaranteed to have 10 scores, and each score is guaranteed to have a value between 0 and 99.

+Once completed you'll again determine the class's highest, lowest, and average(mean) grade and calculate the standard deviation.
+Now for the additional twist!
+Once the standard deviation is calculated, you will determine the number of students that land within one, two, and three standard deviations of the mean.
+To determine where a student's score lands, you add and subtract the standard deviation from the median score to get a range.
+For additional standard deviations, you multiply the value accordingly: 2x for the 2nd standard deviation, 3x for the 3rd, etc.

+For example, if the mean grade is 84% and the standard deviation is 5%, then you'll be counting the number of students that fall into the following bands:
+1st standard deviation: 79% - 89%
+2nd standard deviation: 74% - 94%
+3rd standard deviation: 69% - 99%

+The formula for standard deviation (SD) is provided below, as well as calculating weighted grades (WG).
+$$
+SD = \sqrt{\frac{\sum(x-\mu)^2}{N}}
+$$
+Where $x$ is an element from the set of final grades, $\mu$ is the mean of the set, $N$ is the total number of final grades.

+To calculate the weighted grades, you sum each grade in the category, divide by the total points of the category, then multiply by the weight.
+These two formulas are provided below as Weighted Assignment (WA) and Weighted Test (WT).

+$$WA = \frac{\sum(y)}{700} * 60\%$$
+$$WT = \frac{\sum(z)}{300} * 40\% $$

+### Hints
+If you find yourself struggling with populating structs, give this article a read on [Medium.com](https://medium.com/@caring_smitten_gerbil_914/why-your-go-range-loop-isnt-updating-slice-values-and-what-to-do-instead-4428ae2b369e)

+## Required Packages
+You will need the `math` library to solve this challenge. **And `int` will not be the only data type required by this challenge!**

+## Directions
+A template has been provided; use the provided functions and add to the existing code where indicated.
+The file is located in "/challenges."
+Issue the following command to move the file to your local directory. ***IT WILL DELETE ANY OTHER FILE NAMED*** `main.go` ***IN THE DESTINATION.
+BE CAREFUL!***
+- `cp /challenge/main.go /home/hacker/`
+- If you want to organize your code into folders, instead use the command `cp /challenge/main.go /home/hacker/yourFolder` where "yourFolder" is the name of the folder you want to move the file to.

+1. Open a new VSCode Workspace environment and open the folder "/home/hacker/".
+    - If you want to organize your code into different folders, you will need to include that folder in subsequent commands.
+2. Modify the provided template to complete the challenge
+3. Open a terminal in VSCode to build and run your code with the commands `go build main.go` and `./main`.
+4. Verify your solution by running the command `cd /challenge` and `./verify main`.
+    `main` must be the absolute path to your built Go program, not your `.go` source code file.
+This will likely be "/home/hacker/main" unless you organized your code differently.